The Diaphragm: Much More Than a Respiratory Muscle

 "Belly breathing" is a relaxation technique without real physiologic basis.

-Diaphragmatic breathing has robust evidence in multiple clinical conditions: it reduces sympathetic tone, increases heart rate variability (a marker of autonomic health), improves transversus abdominis function, and reduces activity of the accessory cervical muscles.
-It is medical treatment with evidence, not just a wellness technique.
+Diaphragmatic breathing has robust evidence across multiple clinical conditions: it reduces sympathetic tone, increases heart rate variability (a marker of autonomic health), improves transversus abdominis function, and reduces accessory cervical muscle activity.
+It is evidence-based medical treatment, not just a wellness technique.

 Shoulder pain without joint pathology has no identifiable cause.